-After what seems like an eternity, we have a drumming workshop coming up: 5x Monday evenings, starting on May 10th.
-Put it in your diary and register on our Workshops Page.
+Friends!
+You want to try what we do?
+We have a drumming workshop coming up on Sunday 29th May 2022.
+Put it in your diaries and register on our Workshops Page.

 Unfortunately our workshops have been cancelled due to Alert level 3.
 We will reschedule as soon as we can.
 Make sure you are signed up to the Friends list to be informed of new dates.